filecoin-project/venus/tools/fast/bin/localnet/README.md

 ```
 Usage of ./localnet:
-  -binpath go-filecoin
+  -binpath venus
-    	set the binary used when executing go-filecoin commands
+    	set the binary used when executing venus commands
   -blocktime duration
     	duration for blocktime (default 5s)
   -miner-collateral string